 pricing your product to be competitive

-Your product, brand, and shop are unique to you.
-A lot of your competition is probably under-pricing themselves; this is a chronic problem in the Etsy marketplace and puts pressure on everyone else.
 This is especially true now with all the controversy about manufactured or factory products coming in from other countries and being listed on Etsy.
 On that note, you cannot compete with a factory overseas on cost; it’s never going to happen, so move on from that frustration now.
 Let’s talk about your pricing vs. all those other legit handmade shops out there selling similar items.

 Also, remember that customers equate pricing with value.
-There will be a surprising amount of potential customers out there who compare your items to other shops and will make assumptions on the quality of each shops’ items based on the price.
+There are a surprising amount of potential customers out there who compare your items to other shops and will make assumptions on the quality of each shops’ items based on the price.
 You don’t necessarily want to miss out on sales because your items are priced so low that a customer is suspicious and thinks the low price means low quality, right?

 If your pricing equation seems to be telling you to price your goods at prices lower than your competitors, then great.
 Life’s peachy.
 You can start there and have room to grow and increase profits as your demand and brand visibility improves.
 In the more likely event that your pricing equation prices you at or above your competition, that’s ok.
 I know it can feel a bit icky to be charging $3 more than everybody else, but it can be done.